Welcome from the Director

 As the largest division in the College, the Arts and Sciences Division educates students in a broad array of studies.
 Our division includes courses in English, World Languages, Math, Communication Studies, Religion, Philosophy, Fine Arts, and the Sciences.
 The Arts and Sciences Division is also responsible for teaching many of the General Education Courses that serve as the core of a strong liberal arts education.

-It is our goal to make sure students receive a well-rounded view of the world and understand how to critically examine the ideas they are exposed to.
+It is our goal to make sure you receive a well-rounded view of the world and understand how to critically examine the ideas you are exposed to.

 While you may think many of the programs in our Division are not specific professional programs that lead directly to a career, consider this: many of the top careers last year did not even exist 10 years ago.
 In an ever-changing economic environment, you don’t want to be taught one career skill.
 You need to have flexible skills that can adapt to the constant changes of our society.
 The disciplines in the Arts and Sciences provide solid writing and communication skills; critical thinking skills; problem-solving skills; global and cultural understanding; aesthetic understanding; and a better historical context.